What’s bubbling on the surface

 Asia, in general, has been described as a mobile-first market, with plenty of people have gained access to the Internet via devices like their mobile phones and their tablets.
 For some, it is their first time on the internet through these hand-held devices.
 While this region’s hand-held approach is proving to be quite the incentive for e-commerce, networking, and gaming establishments, it has to be remembered that the region leads the global digital infrastructure in mobile phone subscribers and the largest number of wireless internet connections.

 Take, for instance, Carro, a Singapore-based online marketplace that expounds a platform for the buying and selling of cars.
-It understands that the company is better off with the continued focus on its surrounding region, which is playing host to a digital market with high potential and a 600-million strong fanbase of mobile-centric behavior.
+It understands that the company is better off with the continued focus on its surrounding region, which is playing host to a digital market with high potential and a 600-million strong fanbase of mobile-centric behaviour.
 As opposed to jostling with the westerners, for market share, it aims to achieve lockdown on the immense traffic seen on mobile, most of whom use the platform for research before deciding to part with any form of currency.

 “If we win those (new expansion) markets do we double down on Southeast Asia, going into Vietnam, Myanmar, and other major markets in the region, or look to Japan, the UK, and other big countries?” – Aaron Tan, Carro’s CEO.